 When sending emails to contacts, you may receive some spam complaints.
-These complaints are considered “abuse” and can harm your sender reputation, deliverability rates, or even get you blocked by ISPs.
+These complaints can harm your sender reputation, deliverability rates, or even get you blocked by ISPs.

-An abuse rate is the number of people who reported email as spam out of the total number of messages you have sent.
-For example, if you send 5,000 messages and 5 people mark it as spam, your abuse rate is 0.1% (5/5,000).
+A spam complaint rate is the number of people who reported email as spam out of the total number of messages you have sent.
+For example, if you send 5,000 messages and 5 people mark it as spam, your spam rate is 0.1% (5/5,000).

 The two most common ways contacts can report email as spam are:

-Note: Even emails unintentionally marked as spam count toward your abuse rate.
+Note that emails unintentionally marked as spam count toward your spam rate.

-How does a high abuse rate affect you, the sender?
+How a high spam complaint rate affects the sender

-A high abuse rate results in long term deliverability issues that can take months to correct.
-ISPs, such as Gmail, will pay closest attention to your spam complaint rate over the past 30-60 days.
+A high spam complaint rate results in long-term deliverability issues that can take months to correct.
+Email providers, such as Gmail, will pay close attention to your spam complaint rate over the past 30-60 days.
 Once you have a high complaint rate, it can take at least 30-60 days to repair it.

-Best practices for avoiding a high abuse rate
+Best practices for avoiding a high spam complaint rate

-If you follow the best practices below, you should be able to obtain an abuse rate near 0%:
+If you follow the best practices below, you should be able to obtain an spam complaint rate near 0%:

 - Add a note on top of the message indicating how they were added to your list, there is always a chance that your contacts may forget that they subscribed to your list.
 If this happens, they may just simply mark you as spam.
 A note on top of your email will help remind your contacts how they got into your list and why they are getting your emails.

-- Send a welcome message or a sequence of on boarding messages after contacts sign up so your recipients are familiar with your brand's look and feel, and are aware of what you will be sending them.
-This way they won't be surprised when they get future message from you and will be less likely to mark as spam.
-If you wait days, weeks or months before sending a message to a contact after they sign up, the chance that they will mark as spam goes up exponentially.
+- Send a welcome message or a sequence of onboarding messages after contacts sign up so they are familiar with your brand's look and feel, and are aware of what you will be sending them.
+This way they won't be surprised when they get future messages from you and will be less likely to mark your emails as spam.
+If you wait days, weeks, or months before sending a message to a contact after they sign up, the chance that they will mark as spam goes up.